-So we find in the section in the Indian Labour Ordinance which deals with marriage and divorce reference is made to the immigrants introduced into the country.
+So we find in the section in the Indian Labour Ordinance which deals with marriage and divorce reference is the country.
 That is where, I think, the framers of the law made a mistake when they referred to the children as descendants.
-In section 131 we find that an immigrant means "any person introduced or coming to the Colony from Asia, whether directly or indirectly, and whether wholly or in of part at the expense the immigration fund or otherwise. and includes anv descendant of that person."
+In section 131 we find that an immigrant means "any person introduced or coming to the Colony from Asia, whether directly or indirectly, and whether wholly or in part at the ofthe expense immigration fund or otherwise. includes descendant any of that person."
 That is how the children of those immigrants and their grandchildren and great grandchildren continue for the purposes of marriage and divorce to be dubbed as immigrants.
-In this Colony those of us who have been born here recognize this country as our home and are prepared to make every contribution towards the advancement of this countrv.
+In this Colony those of us who have been born here recognize this country as our home and are prepared to make every contribution towards the advancement of this country.